PaddlePaddle/PaddleSpeech/docs/source/install.md

 ```bash
 cd /PaddleSpeech
 ```
-Now you can execute training, inference and hyper-parameters tuning in  Docker container.
+Now you can execute training, inference, and hyper-parameters tuning in  Docker container.

 ### Choice 2: Running in Ubuntu with Root Privilege
 - Install `build-essential` by apt